- 1 Best Ingrown Hair Serums, Lotions & Creams Reviews (Updated List)

 - Try not to shave too closely.
 Instead, use a single-bladed razor or electric shaver and shave in the direction of your hair growth.
 Shaving in the opposite direction to the hair growth will give you a more precise shave and smoother skin.
 However, it also means that each hair will be cut at a sharper angle, and is, therefore, more likely to grow back under the skin.

 - Apply a moisturizing lotion or cream onto your skin after shaving or waxing.

 - Use a topical solution regularly as a preventative measure against ingrown hairs.

 - Change your razor blade frequently and avoid dull blades at all times.

 - If you are pestered by ingrown hairs often no matter what you do, consider alternative ways of getting rid of unwanted hair instead of shaving and waxing.
 Laser hair removal, electrolysis and using depilatory creams are just a few of these alternative options.
-You might be interested in our reviews on at-home laser & IPL hair removal devices, home electrolysis hair removal tools, and permanent hair removal creams.
+You might be interested in our reviews on best at-home laser & IPL hair removal devices, highly effective home electrolysis hair removal tools, and top-rated permanent hair removal creams.